-One thing we all have in common is that we can’t stop time.
+We all have in common that we can’t stop time.
 We all age whether we like it or not.
-Some slower or faster than others depending on genetics, overall health, lifestyle and environmental factors to start.
+Some are slower or faster than others, depending on genetics, overall health, lifestyle, and environmental factors to start.

 Experts agree that exercise is good at any age regardless of your health.
-Sure you may have some limitations and should run all new exercise regimes past your healthcare provider.
-But bottom line is, exercise is great for you mentally, physically and emotionally whether you’re 15 or 85.
+Sure, you may have some limitations and should run all new exercise regimes past your healthcare provider.
+But the bottom line is exercise is excellent for you mentally, physically, and emotionally whether you’re 15 or 85.

-Cycling can help you to improve your life tremendously: mentally, physically and emotionally.
+Cycling can help you improve your life tremendously: mentally, physically, and emotionally.

 Visit your Doctor – It’s Important

-As we age our body begins breaking down.
-Experts say that between the age 25 and 50 we lose up to 15 percent of our muscle naturally.
-After the age of 50 your muscle loss increases tremendously.
-So the older we get, the more important it is to pay attention to our muscle mass.
+As we age, our body begins breaking down.
+Experts say that between the ages of 25 and 50, we lose up to 15 percent of our muscle naturally.
+After the age of 50, your muscle loss increases tremendously.
+So the older we get, the more critical it is to pay attention to our muscle mass.

 So if you are looking to train hard cycling, be smart and run this past your doctor.
-Get a full checkup and make certain everything is in working order BEFORE you begin.
+Get a complete checkup and make sure everything is in working order BEFORE you begin.
 After that, get started and enjoy your training!

-Any cycling is good exercise and if you enjoy it why not think about taking it to the next level.
-This can be achieved by simply by challenging yourself to learn better cycling habits and compete against yourself to improve.
-The best vehicle for improving your cycling and fitness level is through structured training sessions.
+Any cycling is good exercise, and if you enjoy it, why not think about taking it to the next level.
+Older riders can achieve this simply by learning better cycling habits and competing against themselves to improve.
+The best vehicle for improving your cycling and fitness level is structured training sessions.
 With some expert guidance, tips, and a plan to reach your goals, it’s just a matter of time before you get the results you’re looking for.

 Set your Fears Aside

 It makes sense that older people may “think” they’re too old to exercise or are too worried they might hurt themselves.
-Older people may be afraid to push their body to the limit for fear of injury or health troubles – or just not being able to live up to their personal expectations.
+As a result, older people may be afraid to push their bodies to the limit for fear of injury or health troubles – or just not living up to their expectations.